This biological age calculator shows how old your body really is

 Short bursts of stress may be quite good for us, giving the immune system a quick boost, says Dr Macciochi.
 "But long-term stress and habitual burnout raises markers of inflammation in the blood, which lowers immunity, and it encourages unhealthy habits," she explains.

-Learning how to deal with stress isn't always easy either, especially if you're under lots of pressure in different areas of your life.
+Learning how to lower cortisol levels and reduce stress isn't always easy either, especially if you're under lots of pressure in different areas of your life.
 But to reduce your biological age, try to take time for mindful moments in your day or speak to your loved ones about how you're feeling, and address how to recover from burnout if you're feeling overwhelmed.

 8. How much alcohol do you drink?